Picolab/Wrangler-NEXT/registration/README.md

     - each student pico would hold the `app_student` ruleset

 Indentation shows the parent/child relationships.
-I.e. the Registration Pico is a direct child of the root pico, as are the student picos, etc.
+The root pico has as direct children the Registration Pico and student picos.
+The Registration pico has one direct child, the Section Collection pico.
+The Section Collection pico will have a pico for each section as a direct child.

 ### Channels